sudomesh/node-configurator/README.md

 This will generate a self-signed key/crt for a root CA, a key/crt for a subordinate CA signed by the root CA and finally a crt/key signed by the subordinate CA which is used as the crt/key pair for the python server.

-Now start the server:

-./ssl_server.py

-And start the client:

-./ssl_client.lua

-Requirements for python server stuff:

-openssl
-dbus
-avahi-daemon
-python
-python-twisted
-coreutils

-Requirements for lua client stuff:

-openssl
-lua5.1
-luasocket
-liblua5.1-sec1

-Also, see more documentation in the comments in ssl_server.py and ssl_client.lua

 # Server #

 ## Prerequisites ##

 For a typical modern Debian / Ubuntu desktop machine first install some prerequisites:

-  sudo aptitude install python avahi-daemon python-virtualenv python-pip python-openssl python-dbus python-avahi build-essential libssl-dev expect fakeroot
+  sudo aptitude install python avahi-daemon python-virtualenv python-pip python-openssl python-dbus python-avahi build-essential libssl-dev expect fakeroot python-dev

 Install the extra required python packages in a virtual python environment: